goiwai/introcs-2022/report/README.md

 ## Report

-The report must be written in English with 11 points or larger fonts, up to four pages of A4 paper.
+The report must be written in English with 11 points or larger fonts, for two pages or more of A4 paper.
 Any file format is acceptable but **+1 is granted** if the report is created in LaTeX.

 The report should describe how/what you have achieved in the assignment above.